Platoniq/decidim-install/basic-config.md

 https://support.google.com/accounts/answer/6010255?hl=en

-**Option 2**, create application specific password.
+**Option 2**, create an application specific password.
 If you have 2-factor authentication on your Gmail account you must choose this option.

 1. Go to https://security.google.com/settings/security/apppasswords
 and login using your Gmail account.